jawj/hextreme/README.md

 The `alphabet` option defaults to `'base64'`, but may alternatively be set to `'base64url'`, in which case `-` and `_` are expected instead of `+` and `/`, or `'base64any'`, in which case both alternatives are recognised.

 The `onInvalidInput` option defaults to `'throw'`, in which case any non-base64, non-whitespace character in the input causes an error to be thrown.
-This matches the behaviour of `toBase64()` on a `Uint8Array` (where available).
+This matches the behaviour of `Uint8Array.fromBase64(base64)` (where available).

 `onInvalidInput` may otherwise be set to `'skip'`, in which case any non-base64 characters are skipped and decoding continues (apart from `=`, which ends decoding).
-This matches the behaviour of `toString('base64')` on a Node `Buffer`.
+This matches the behaviour of `Buffer.from(base64, 'base64')`.

 _Note that decoding becomes roughly 2x slower if whitespace or invalid characters are encountered in the input string._